DorianGrayPicture/DorianGrayPicture/README.md

 </h1>

 <p align='center'>
-  A committed Data Engineering/Data Science enthusiast with five months of experience at the largest Russian power company.
+  A committed Data Engineering/Data Science student with five months of experience at the largest Russian power company.
 Currently pursuing a master's degree in Data Engineering at HSE University, I am eager to apply my developing skills to contribute meaningfully in the field.
 </p>

 <p align='center'>